-Good habits are like a well-oiled machine: When tuned properly, a machine can produce a shit load of products in a very short period of time.
+Good daily habits are like a well-oiled machine: When tuned properly, a machine can produce a shit load of products in a very short period of time.
 You don’t have to worry about blocking its social media account, teaching it discipline, or explaining one more time the whole process.
 You just push a button and the algorithms inside start executing – the same task, over and over again.
 For better or worse, we’re not machines and we can’t overwork them when it comes down to doing simple tasks.
 But if we want to improve our lives, lose weight, write a book, and get the best out of life, we need to acquire one specific skill machines are designed to do – automation.

-Despite the huge amount of articles talking about multitasking, the brain can pay attention to one specific task at a time.
+Despite the huge amount of articles talking about multitasking, the brain can pay attention to only one specific task at a time.
 For this reason, our mind is constantly trying to automate things.
 This is how habits are formed.
 We do things regularly > They become a routine > The brain can rest.

 The problem is when we don’t know what we do on autopilot.
 Or worse, when we don’t want to accept that some of our daily routines are harmful.
-And because we are not aware of our bad habits or because we don’t think that injecting daily doses of unknown substance is harmful, along with smoking, drinking, eating a bowl of ice cream when our boyfriend cheats on us, we won’t be able to fight these self-sabotaging patterns and eventually replace them with better ones.
+And because we are not aware of our bad habits or because we don’t think that injecting daily doses of unknown substances is harmful, along with smoking, drinking, eating a bowl of ice cream when our boyfriend cheats on us.
+We won’t be able to fight these self-sabotaging patterns and eventually replace them with better ones.

 In this post, you’re gonna learn the basics of human habits.
 Why it’s important to have healthy habits.
 How to identify the patterns that are messing with your progress.
 And what you can do today to start improving your daily routine.

 Why Having Good Habits is Important?

-In short: Good habits can make you ultra successful, muscular, healthier, Instagram famous.
+In short: Good habits can make you ultra-successful, muscular, healthier, and probably even Instagram famous.